AnthonyTechnologies/python-styleguide/module_tutorials.md

 ## 7 Tips for Module Tutorial Effectiveness

 This section provides practical recommendations for creating impactful and successful module tutorials.
-These tips help ensure your tutorial achieves its educational goals while maintaining user engagement.
+These tips help ensure the tutorial achieves its educational goals while maintaining user engagement.

 - **Focus:** Keep the tutorial tightly focused on the functionalities of the specific module.
 Avoid extensive detours into other modules unless demonstrating direct interaction.
 - **Context within Package:** Briefly remind users how this module fits into the overall architecture or purpose of the parent package.